ayaovi/4ss3ssm3n7/readme.md

 ## api

 The api is backed by a Msql database.
-To setup, please modify the database connection string to specify the appropriate "user" and "password" (e.g. server=localhost;database=sales;user=user;password=password).
+To setup, please modify the database connection string (located at src/SalesApi/Contexts/SalesContext.cs) to specify the appropriate "user" and "password" (e.g. server=localhost;database=sales;user=user;password=password).
 Thereafter:

 * Start the api to ensure database and its object are created.
 * Run the sql script to populate the "materials", "clients", "items", "orders", "orderlines" tables.